Meet the people driving teaching and learning excellence at Manchester.

 We prepare future leaders for a challenging, ever-changing world.

-The University of Manchester is a global institution.
 Our graduates have a distinctive education and learn in a supportive, inclusive environment that encourages them to aim high, take intellectual risks, and develop sustainable solutions to problems both local and global.

 Students have opportunities to engage in the biggest social, economic, and environmental questions facing the world – through bold, action-led initiatives tailored to individual needs.